 This section contains the foundation information required to understand the chapter(s) that pertain to specific cloud protocols.
 At the end of this section you should understand the basics of the Application Protocols HTTP, MQTT, AMQP, and COAP.

-Time: 3½ Hours
+Time: 3 ¾ Hours

 Fundamentals